sigopt/sigopt-python/README.md

 ## Getting Started

-Install the sigopt python modules with `pip install sigopt-python`.
+Install the sigopt python modules with `pip install sigopt`.

 Sign up for an account at [https://sigopt.com](https://sigopt.com).
 In order to use the API, you'll need your `client_token` from your [user profile](https://sigopt.com/user/profile).